Entering notes and rests

 Notes entered in this way will replace any rests or notes that were already present at the cursor location.
 To add a note to an existing note or chord, press Shift while entering the note.
 See the section on chords below for more information.

 When entering notes by letter name, MuseScore will choose the octave that is closest to the previous note on that staff.
 This works well for passages that move mostly by steps and small leaps.
-If you need to change the octave for a larger leap, use Ctrl+↑ and Ctrl+↓ (Mac: Cmd+↑ and Cmd+↓) to raise or lower the pitch of the note just entered by an octave.
+If you need to change the octave for a larger leap, use Ctrl+↑ and Ctrl+↓ (Mac: Cmd+↑ and Cmd+↓) to raise or lower the pitch of the previously entered note by an octave.

 Selecting pitch using the mouse